epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-03-our-data-story.md

 ---
 layout: post
-title:  "Gender representation in the press"
-subtitle: "A study on how different genders are represented in UK newspapers, in terms of proportions, quote themes and comparison to other countries throughout the years 2015-2020."
+title:  "Our data story"
 date:   2021-12-03 16:46:57 +0100
 categories: jekyll update
 ---

-#
+# Gender representation in the press
+"A study on how different genders are represented in UK newspapers, in terms of proportions, quote themes and comparison to other countries throughout the years 2015-2020."

 ## Abstract